( Jatakarma In India )

 5. The mother offers her breast milk to the child.

 Many Kashmiri Pandit families also bring a golden ring or earrings for the baby.
-Tied to a Mauli ( Naribund ), this golden jewellery is touched to the tongue of the baby and then Mauli ( with the golden jewellery ) is put around his / her neck during the Puja by the family priest.
+Tied to a Mauli ( Naribund ), this golden jewellery is touched to the tongue of the baby, and then Mauli ( with the golden jewellery ) is put around his / her neck during the Puja by the family priest.
 It is meant to be used by the baby as he or she grows.
-Honey and clarified butter ( Ghee) is also touched to the baby's tongue.
+Honey and clarified butter ( Ghee) are also rubbed on the baby's tongue.
 Some families use curd as well.
-This practice is being enthusiastically implemented after 1990 by Kashmiri Pandits.
+This practice was enthusiastically implemented after 1990 by Kashmiri Pandits.
 It appears that by this practice, Kashmiri Pandits are following the ancient Vedic practice of Jatakarma detailed in Manusmriti, Brihadaranyaka Upanishad and Grihya Sutras.
-Manu also makes mention of Swarna, Madhu and clarified butter to be touched to baby's tongue during Jatakarama ceremony.
+Manu also makes mention of Swarna, Madhu and clarified butter to be touched to the baby's tongue during the Jatakarama ceremony.
 And surprisingly, it is Manu who recommends Jatakarama for both male and female babies.

 Luubhan bhuugan baram na pray